Online communities are evolving – are you keeping up with your audience’s expectations?

 - Give something back that enhances their brand experience.
 Use your community to provide support, connections, insight, and exclusive content they won’t find anywhere else.

 - Use your existing communities – e.g, on your social media platforms, CRM, etc – to draw people towards your online community.

 - Keep offering value.
 ‘Build it and they will come’ definitely does not apply to your online community: if you want people to come, and stay, and over time become loyal ambassadors for your organisation, you need to make sure you are demonstrating your value at every stage of their journey.

 - Guide new habits.
 Social media use is habitual for your customers, visiting your community is not – yet.
 With features that keep instigating new interactions, like events or networking opportunities, visiting your community can soon become a regular habit.

-To find out more about building your own community at Zapnito’s online community.
+To find out more about building your own online community with the Zapnito platform, book a demo today.